 Tupelo trees like the black tupelo have some of the most prized fall foliage among landscapers.
 These trees grow up to two feet each year and produce a large mass of leaves, starting low on the trunk.
 These oval-shaped leaves turn sunset red in the fall, and they often some of the first to turn.
 Whether young or mature, a tupelo's fall color lasts through most of the season.
-Tree expert Tammy Sons that the tupelo is "one of the best and most consistent native trees for fall color."
+Tree expert Tammy Sons that the Tupelo is "one of the best and most consistent native trees for fall color."

 Birch trees are grown not only for shade but also for their brightly colored leaves.
 They grow at a rather quick rate of up to two feet per year, and they mature at around 40 feet.
-Some varieties, such as the crimson birch, have deep red leaves throughout the summer which turn to shocking red and yellow in the fall.
+Some varieties, such as the crimson birch, have deep red leaves throughout the summer which turns to shocking red and yellow in the fall.
 Birch trees like the paper birch also have distinctively pale bark, adding another color contrast against the reds and browns of autumn.